Why do i blow holes when spot welding on vehicles?

 - The first layer of material to be welded (steel)

-- An air gap - even when the steels are pressed together while welding there is still, in theory, an air gap to electricity.
+- An air gap - even when the steels are clamped together, in theory, an air gap to electricity.

-- Last layer of material to be welded.
+- The last layer of material to be welded.

-The resistances in the steel in this joint will generate heat as the welding current is passed through them but the crucial point here is the centre, the air gap.
+These accumulating resistances will generate heat as the welding current is passed through them, but the crucial point here is the centre, the air gap.

 1, If your electrode doesn't fit into the indentation of an old spot weld then this will create a large air gap under your weld electrode, panel explosion is inevitable as too much heat will be generated where the electrode meets the steel.